A no-fluff breakdown of the

 What’s the Byrna SD FPS in cold weather?

-CO2 launchers are sensitive to temperature.
-At standard conditions, the SD delivers up to 300 FPS, but cold ambient temperatures reduce CO2 pressure and lower velocity.
-This is a characteristic of all CO2-powered launchers, not an SD-specific defect.
-Keeping the launcher at body temperature before deployment — in a holster rather than a cold car — helps maintain consistent performance.
+CO₂ launchers are temperature sensitive.
+In standard conditions, the SD is commonly discussed around 280–300 FPS, but cold weather can reduce CO₂ pressure and lower velocity.
+Keeping the launcher closer to body temperature before deployment can help maintain more consistent performance.

 How many rounds does the Byrna SD magazine hold?